-Jodie has mentored dance facilitators for the Royal Academy of Dance, and she is an MA Movement: Directing and Teaching graduate (Royal Central School of Speech & Drama).
-She currently runs workshops and movement sessions for institutions across the UK, and she is trained to level 2 British Sign Language.
+Jodie has mentored dance facilitators for the Royal Academy of Dance & she is an MA Movement: Directing & Teaching graduate (RCSSD).
+She runs workshops & movement sessions for institutions across the UK & she is trained to level 3 British Sign Language.

 In 2021 Jodie was appointed as Weston Jerwood Creative Fellow at Extraordinary Bodies for her leadership potential as an inclusive practitioner, where she continues to work as Co-evaluation Producer on the Connecting Communities project.